hackgnar/pyubertooth/README.md

 # Core CLI Script: pyubertooth_rx.py
 * A pure python interface to an ubertooth device.
 * TODO: Switch to \*args, \*\*kwargs for my argparse methods
-* TODO: The library is still lacking verbose doc strings.
-These will be added soon.
 * TODO: Many of the simple ubertooth usb contols will be added soon (such as led control, etc)
 * TODO: Full python library documentation.